An older woman smiling.

 Have you included your expected health care expenses in your retirement plan?

-According to a model we developed in partnership with Mercer Health & Benefits, average health care costs, even with Medicare, could surpass $5,000 per year.* And although costs vary substantially from person to person, it’s possible to estimate what yours might be—and then plan for them.
+Average health care costs, even with Medicare, could surpass $5,000 per year, according to a model we developed in partnership with Mercer Health & Benefits.1 And although costs vary substantially from person to person, it's possible to estimate what yours might be—and then plan for them.

-Planning for health care costs before retirement gives my clients a bit more control.
+As an advisor, I collaborate with my clients and educate them as they move closer to and through retirement.
 The more we plan, the more they feel at ease when it comes time to retire.

 So what comprises the model that drives our personalized estimates?
-There are many factors that affect health care expenses, but according to our research, these are the 6 most important.
+Many factors affect health care expenses, but according to our research, these are the 6 most important.

 1. Medicare choice